ElyssaW/spell-checkers/readme.md

 - [x] Writing word-to-type directly on the canvas, instead of above
 - [x] Enemies, whose names you have to type to defeat
 - [x] Locked chests containing health
-- [x] Space-to-shield, allowing you to use the space bar as a shield against attacks
+- [x] Space-to-shield, allowing you to use the space bar as a shield against attacks.
+UPDATE: A shield ability made the game a little too easy, and Shift in particular kept tripping up Sticky Keys.
+Revamped into "Space Bar to Dash" instead.
-- [ ] Custom graphics
+- [x] Custom graphics
 - [ ] Super-stretch: Non-linear dungeon with rooms containing multiple entrances/exits
 - [ ] Super-stretch: Enemy/door types that require special words found elsewhere in the dungeon